 Our Community Information Board and Portable Services Binder are available for anyone wishing to post.
 However, they must be approved prior to posting.
 Please bring your flyers up to the Reference Desk and we will begin the approval process.

 Yes, the public can receive and send faxes.
 We do offer a free cover sheet if needed.
 The cost to send a fax is as follows:

 - $2.00 for the 1st page, $1 for each subsequent page.

 - Toll Free Numbers (800, 866, 855 etc.) are free of charge.

 - $1.00/page to receive a fax at the library.
 Please note, that you must come to the library beforehand to receive a fax here.

 We do have a large section of ESL materials available for checkout.
-Also, every Friday we have an ESL program.

 The Friends of the North Brunswick Library have generously provided FREE passes to some of the area’s most popular museums!

 Check out a pass to one of the museums with your North Brunswick Library card, just like a book!
 Enjoy your visit along with family and friends, then return the pass to the Library the next day.
 Click here for more information.

 The proctoring of examinations is a service offered by the North Brunswick Public Library.
 The library will offer proctoring services based on the availability of personnel, facilities and technology.